inveniosoftware/training/13-securing-your-instance/README.md

 ## What did we learn

 * How to securely configure Invenio
+* Why Invenio behaves like it does by default, HTTP headers
 * How Invenio handles CSP rules
 * How to keep your Invenio instance up to date and free of vulnerable packages
-* How Invenio will takes care of serving files (potential vector of attack) but for now you should take care of it yourself
+* How Invenio will take care of serving files (potential vector of attack) but for now you should take care of it yourself
 * How auth workflows work in Invenio